Adaptive Multi-source Predictor for Zero-shot Video Object Segmentation: Related Work

 In addition, optical flow itself can provide important motion information.
 Benefiting from some outstanding optical flow estimation methods~\cite{PWC,MaskFlowNet,RAFT}, optical flow map can be easily obtained and applied to ZVOS.
 Tokmakov \textit{et al.}~\cite{MP} only use the optical flow map as the input and build a fully convolutional network to segment the moving object.
 But this map can not provide sufficient appearance information compared to the RGB input.
 In~\cite{LVO,SFL,UVOS-Bilateral,MATNet,FSNet,AMCNet}, two parallel streams are built to extract features from the RGB image and optical flow map, which are further fused in the decoder to predict the segmentation results.
 The MATNet~\cite{MATNet} achieves the transition of attended motion features to enhance appearance learning at each convolution stage.
 The FSNet~\cite{FSNet} presents a full-duplex strategy that ensures mutual restraint between appearance and motion information.
 The AMCNet~\cite{AMCNet} build a multi-modality co-attention network for fusing appearance and motion information.
 The RTNet~\cite{RTNet} exploits the intraframe contrast and motion cues to segment primary objects from the videos.
-However, the aforementioned optical flow-based methods depend on the optical flow map heavily.
-This map deeply participates in the feature fusion of the network.
-Once its quality is very low, it is bound to result in very serious interference.
+However, the aforementioned optical flow-based methods depend on the optical flow map heavily when achieving appearance and motion feature fusion in multiple layers of the network.
+Once the optical flow map quality is very low, it is bound to result in very serious interference.
 To address this issue, we put forward an adaptive predictor fusion network to judge the effectiveness of the optical flow-based predictor.